Assured Nursing’s Credentialing Checklist

 ✔️ Résumé: Your résumé should include your work history of up to seven years.
 Also, explain any gaps in your work history, such as if you took time off to be a caregiver, go back to school, etc.

-✔️ Background Checks: Assured Nursing requires new federal and state background checks for all per diem clinicians before they begin working.
-Background checks often include the GAS/SAM, OIG, the National and State Sex Offender Registries, and others depending on the facility’s requirements.
-Assured Nursing uses outside third-party vendors, First Advantage and Checkr, to run the federal background checks.
+✔️ Background Checks: Assured Nursing requires new federal and state background checks for all clinicians before they begin working.
+Background checks often include the GSA/SAM, OIG, the National and State Sex Offender Registries, and others depending on the facility’s requirements.

-✔️ License Verification for CNAs, RNs, and LPNs/LVNs: CNA certification requirements vary by state and are not automatically transferable to other states.
+✔️ License Verification: CNA certification requirements vary by state and are not automatically transferable to other states.
 You must have a valid CNA license or certificate for each state you wish to work in.
 You must have valid RN or LPN/LVN licenses for each state you wish to work in; however, a compact nursing license is also appropriate depending on the state in which a shift is located.

 ✔️ Crisis Prevention Intervention Training: Some facilities may require Crisis Prevention and Intervention (CPI) certification for specific postings.
 This training equips you with knowledge and tactics to de-escalate disruptive behaviors.